-- If your practice is contracted to a Primary Health Organisation (PHO), the PHO may use your information for clinical and administrative purposes including obtaining subsidised funding for you. - Your District Health Board (DHB) uses your information to provide treatment and care, and to improve the quality of its services. - A clinical audit may be conducted by a qualified health practitioner to review the quality of services provided to you.
-They may also view health records if the audit involves checking on health matters. - When you choose to register in a health programme (eg immunisation or breast screening), relevant information may be shared with other health agencies. - The Ministry of Health uses your demographic information to assign a unique number to you on the National Health Index (NHI).
+- Your practice is contracted to Western Bay of Plenty Primary Health Organisation (PHO). the WBOPPHO may use your information for clinical and administrative purposes including obtaining subsidised funding for you. - Your District Health Board BOPDHB uses your information to provide treatment and care, and to improve the quality of its services.

+- A clinical audit may be conducted by a qualified health practitioner to review the quality of services provided to you.
+They may also view health records if the audit involves checking on health matters. - When you choose to register in a national screening health programme, relevant information may be shared with other health agencies. - The Ministry of Health uses your demographic information to assign a unique number to you on the National Health Index (NHI).
 This NHI number will help identify you when you use health services. - The Ministry of Health holds health information to measure how well health services are delivered and to plan and fund future health services.
 Auditors may occasionally conduct financial audits of your health practitioner.
 The auditors may review your records and may contact you to check that you received those services. - Notification of births and deaths to the Births, Deaths and Marriages register may be performed electronically to streamline a person's interactions with government.